 Getting Started – Bankruptcy in Kentucky

-Nick as been doing that since 1988.
+Nick as been doing bankruptcy and foreclosure cases since 1988.
 He has designed a simple system and 4 step process (from the home page) to get your bankruptcy filed quickly if that is what you need.
 Most cases are solved by filing a simple Chapter 7 or Chapter 13 bankruptcy and each of these is a specific tool for a specific type of problem.
 But he can also design with you a long term budget that where the bankruptcy will allow you to eliminate debt which is unnecessary and allow you to live with money left over for retirement and other necessary long term expenses which may include college.
 We are happy to meet with you in a free initial consultation and planning session to determine the best course of action for your individual needs.

 If you retain our law firm the collection calls stop immediately.
 It is illegal for collectors to continue to call you after you are represented by an attorney.
 FDCPA only covers the 3rd party collectors but the collectors can stop calling you and start calling us.
 We expect you to complete your bankruptcy filing within 60 days giving you time to collect enough money to pay the attorney fees.